emilypx/appfair.github.io/index.md

 This PR will not be merged; rather, it acts as a trigger to initiate the `Integration` and `Releases` phases of the App Fair process.
 Once a release is created, it will be available at the list of releases at [https://github.com/appfair/App/releases](https://github.com/appfair/App/releases), from which it can be downloaded using the **App Fair.app** catalog browser or other compatible application.

-## Validating your app with validate_app.yml

-Your `/APP-ORG/App` fork will include a GitHub action at `.github/workflows/validate_app.yml` that will perform the same validations of your app's organization and metadata that the `integrate` phase will perform upon submission of an `integration` PR.
-This allows you to ensure that while developing your app, all the required tests and validations continue to pass, which increases the likelihood that your app will pass the eventual `integrate-releases` phases.

-All you need to do to enable that the validation action runs on every commit to your `main` branch is to enable the actions in the `Actions` tab of your `/APP-ORG/App` fork's page.

 ### The Fair App Integration Phase

 When a pull request is submitted from your app's fork back to the origin repository at [https://github.com/appfair/App](https://github.com/appfair/App), the integration phase of the App Fair's `Fork-Apply-Integrate-Release` process is initiated.